intel/opencl-intercept-layer/docs/capture_single_kernels.md

 * OpenCl Buffers
   * These may be aliasing, then only one buffer is used
+    * Only true if they use the same memory address, so not when using sub buffers and having offsets
   * `__local` OpenCL buffers as parameter (i.e. where you have `setKernelArg(ctx, arg_idx, sizeOfLocalBuffer, nullptr)`)
   * Device only buffers, i.e. those with `CL_MEM_HOST_NO_ACCESS`
 * OpenCL Images